nathankellenicki/node-smartplay/notes/METHODOLOGY.md

 02 2B
 ```

 Tag IC: custom EM Microelectronic die (manufacturer code `0x16`, IC reference `0x17`).
 Memory: 66 blocks x 4 bytes = 264 bytes.
-Data is encrypted by the ASIC — raw dumps are high-entropy with only a cleartext header byte identifying the content ID.
+Data is encrypted by the ASIC — raw dumps are high-entropy with a 5-byte cleartext header (`00 [payload_length] 01 0C 01`) where byte 1 is the payload length in bytes.

 ## Tools Summary